michaelstaake/mainty/README.md

 ### Option 1: Docker

-Once you have Docker working on your computer, enter the directory where you have placed Mainty and run the following command to start the services:
+Once you have Docker working on your computer, enter the system where you have placed Mainty and run the following command to start the services:

 ```bash
 docker-compose up -d